Travis Stevens

 Travis Stevens (born February 28, 1986) is an American judoka who competed in the 2008, 2012, and 2016 Summer Olympics.
 He competes in the men's half-middleweight (−81 kg) division.
 On August 9, 2016, Stevens became the third American male judoka to win a silver medal in the Olympics.

 Stevens also holds a black belt in Brazilian jiu-jitsu under John Danaher and Renzo Gracie, which Danaher awarded on November 19, 2013.

 Judo career

 At the 2008 Summer Olympics, he lost to eventual gold medalist Ole Bischof in the third round, before losing to Tiago Camilo in the repechage.

 At the 2012 Summer Olympics, he again lost to 2008 gold medalist Ole Bischof, this time in the semi-finals by judges' decision.
 Stevens was then beaten in the bronze medal match by Canada's Antoine Valois-Fortier.

-At the 2016 Summer Olympics, he lost to Khasan Khalmaurzaev (Russia) in the finals, earning a silver medal.
+At the 2016 Summer Olympics, he lost to Khasan Khalmurzaev (Russia) in the finals, earning a silver medal.
 On 9 August 2016, he was ranked number 12 in the world in the −81 kg weight class by the International Judo Federation.

 Stevens primarily teaches out of FUJI Gym in Wakefield, Massachusetts, which he opened on January 12, 2013.